jakedrew/jakedrew.github.io/projects.md

 ---
 ### Projects I have worked on

-- ⌚ Smartwatch using the ATmega328P chipset, you'll find all the software and PCB design files [here][smartwatch]
+- ⌚ Smartwatch using the ATmega328P chipset, you'll find all the software and PCB design files [here][smartwatch] <br>

-- ⌨️ Koding Hackathon: 48hr Hackathon where I led a team of 5 called Digitico, code is private but details on team can be viewed [here][koding]
+- ⌨️ Koding Hackathon: 48hr Hackathon where I led a team of 5 called Digitico, code is private but details on team can be viewed [here][koding] <br>
 - ⌨️ Static Showdown 2016: 48hr Hackathon where you are limited to only using HTML5, CSS and JS.
 Built a instant messenger.
-Details available [here][ss16]
+Details available [here][ss16] <br>
 - 🎞️ Recycling of Love: Animated short film using Blender.
 Which premiered on 1st October 2016, at the annual Abingdon Film Unit screening.
-Watch on [youtube][recyclingoflove] or [vimeo][recyclingoflovevimeo]
+Watch on [youtube][recyclingoflove] or [vimeo][recyclingoflovevimeo] <br>
 - 🎞️ Has Bins: Animated short film using Blender.
 Which premiered on 29th October 2018, at the annual Abingdon Film Unit screening.
-Watch on [youtube][hasbins] or [vimeo][hasbinsvimeo]
+Watch on [youtube][hasbins] or [vimeo][hasbinsvimeo] <br>

 [smartwatch]: https://github.com/jakedrew/SmartWatch
 [koding]: https://github.com/koding/global.hackathon